keygen-sh/request_migrations/README.md

 ## Tips and tricks

-Over the years, we're learned a thing or two about writing request migrations.
+Over the years, we're learned a thing or two about versioning an API.
 We'll share tips here.

 ### Use pattern matching